xenon615/bevy_procedural_track/Readme.md

  ![custom](img/img3.png)

- And of course, we can use the collider
+ And of course, we can apply collider

  ![with_collider](img/img4.png)